-Doctor's Notes on 19 Carbon Monoxide Gas Poisoning Symptoms, Causes, Treatment, and Risks
+Doctor's Notes on 19 Carbon Monoxide Poisoning Symptoms, Causes, Treatment, and Risks

 Carbon monoxide is formed when organic compounds burn.
-Causes of carbon monoxide poisoning are numerous; common sources are motor vehicle exhausts, fires, engine fumes of any type and non-electric heaters.
-Other fairly common causes of carbon monoxide poisoning are as follows: gas water heaters, kerosene space heaters, propane heaters and stoves, gasoline and diesel-powered generators, propane fueled forklifts, indoor tractor pulls, boat engines, charcoal grills, cigarette smoke from wildfires, spray paint solvents, degreasers and paint removers (especially if burnt).
+Causes of carbon monoxide poisoning are numerous.
+Common sources include motor vehicle exhaust, fires, engine fumes of any type, and non-electric heaters.
+Other common causes of carbon monoxide poisoning are as follows: gas water heaters, kerosene space heaters, propane heaters and stoves, gasoline and diesel-powered generators, propane fueled forklifts, indoor tractor pulls, boat engines, charcoal grills, cigarette smoke from wildfires, spray paint solvents, degreasers, and paint removers (especially if burnt).

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.